 Developmental History

-L V e, Parent Infant Program or occupational therapy,
+Has your child ever had ABA, speech/language, Pa rent Infant Program or occupational therapy,

-currently or in the past? e, i arone mane i rogiam or occupational merupy,
+currently or in the past?

 If so, what type of therapy?
 When?
 Where?

-if so, what type of therapy: when: where:
+Descents for the many

 Reason(s) for therapy:

 Goals achieved?

 School Age History

 School:

 Age level/Teacher:

-Describe your child's typical grades / reports fr rom the school:
+Describe your child's typical grades / reports from the school:

-What concerns do you or the school have regard ding school performance?
+What concerns do you or the school have regarding school performance?

 Regarding attention/concentration?

-Regarding work habits? -
+Regarding work habits?

 Regarding behavior?

+D 131 : 111 : 4 1 10

-Does your child receive special education servi- ices at school?
+Does your child receive special education services at school?

 What services are received?

 Does your child have an IEP?

 What is the date of the last IEP?

+Is there any additional school related information the and you feel would halp with evaluating the shild?

-Is there any additional school related information on that you feel would help with evaluating the child?
+is there any additional school related information to lat you leef would help with evaluating the child?

-,

 Areas of Concern (check all that apply)

-Picky eater Doesn't follow instructions
+Doesn't follow instructions

+Picky eater

 Difficulties eating Limited vocabulary

 Refusal to obey Difficulty sleeping

-Limited toy play Echolalia Echolalia
+Limited toy play ☐ Echolalia

 Aggression Runs from supervision

 Self-Injury Difficulty answering questions

 Poor eye contact Fixation on toys, electronics

 Sensitive to touch, smells, tastes ☐ Impulsivity

 Unable to dress self Poor hygiene

 Limited social relationships Stimming

 Other concerns/additional information: